GaloisInc/ivorylang-org/pages/hardware/flightcontroller.md

 all of the sensors required for basic flight stabilization and the STM32F4 microcontroller which runs the whole platform.

-The [PX4IOAR][] is also used to interface with the motors, PPM radio input, 3DR radio, and relay status light.
+The [PX4IOAR][] is used as an adapter board to interface with the AR Drone motors.
+It also provides connectors for the PPM radio input, 3DR radio, and an optional status light.

 [PX4FMU v1.7]: http://pixhawk.ethz.ch/px4/modules/px4fmu
 [PX4IOAR]:     http://pixhawk.ethz.ch/px4/modules/px4ioar